 The Sudan partition plan called upon the United States and the UK to immediately recognize the two new nations and sign protection accords with each, to the effect that the United States and the UK would be committed to defend either country should they be attacked.
 A 50 kilometer demilitarized zone between the North and South Sudan would be established, monitored by a combination of American and British forces on both sides of the zone (principled deterrence).

 It is often stated that we, the US, cannot be the world's police force.
-I beg to differ, what we have become and should not be is the world's conventional army who counters rather simplistically the force metered out against us by local insurgents.
+While that contention is subject to argument, what we have become and should not be is the world's conventional army who counters rather simplistically the force metered out against us by local insurgents.

 What we cannot do is to continue to arm insurgents and other spontaneous uprisings to remove brutal dictators.
 What we cannot do is to spread conflicts in order to end them.